Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Result

-To illustrate the energy-saving nature of Sorbet, we first consider the most energy-consuming part of the BERT model, which is the matrix multiplication.
-The numbers of addition needed in Sorbet($N_{\text{Sorbet}}$) to replace matrix multiplication in BERT($N_{\text{BERT}}$) can be calculated as:
+Compared to ANNs, the key energy-saving advantage of SNNs lies in replacing multiplications with additions.
+The numbers of addition needed in Sorbet($N_{\text{Sorbet}}$) to substitute matrix multiplication in BERT($N_{\text{BERT}}$) can be expressed as:

-Where $T$ is the timestep and $r$ is the spike rate.
+where $T$ is the timestep and $r$ is the spike rate.
 From Eq.~\ref{cal}, $N_{\text{Sorbet}}$ is highly related to the spike rate $r$.
-Considering that the energy consumption of a single multiplication operation on common hardware is approximately equivalent to 5.1 additions~\cite{han2015learning}, with $T$ set to 16 like in Sorbet, $r$ below 0.32 indicates that the SNN is more energy-efficient.

-Take the SST-2 and STS-B datasets as examples, we collected the spike rate for the output of each block as Figure~\ref{fig: spike rate}, the average spike rate we observed is only 0.13 and 0.15.
-We also noticed that the spike rate might be higher when using symmetry quantization during the quantization process.
-For methods to control the spike rate, one can refer to the parameter adjustment techniques mentioned in spikeLM.
-Figure~\ref{fig: spike rate} also shows that the spike rate varies across different datasets and tends to increase in the later layers of the model.

-In addition to encoding activations into spike trains, we also save energy by replacing the operations denoted as $\Delta E$ for $L$ layers:

-The operations required by the original function and our modified function with an input \( \mathbf{x} \in \mathbb{R}^n \) in as listed in Table~\ref{energy1}.
-As shown, PTsoftmax and BSPN significantly reduce the computational load for these functions.
+For example, on the SST-2 and STS-B datasets, the observed average spike rates are 0.13 and 0.15, respectively, as illustrated in~\cref{fig: spike rate}.
+Notably, spike rates can be higher when using symmetric quantization.
+With these observed spike rates, we calculated Sorbet’s energy consumption and compared it with other baselines in~\cref{fig_energy1}.
+Sorbet reduces energy consumption by $27.16\times$ compared to BERT and by $3.16\times$ compared to SpikeLM.

+The simplification operations we propose also substantially reduce the computational load of these functions.
+Using the reported energy costs of DIV, EXP, and SHIFT operations~\cite{you2020shiftaddnet, nadh2023energy, wu2019seco}, we calculated the energy consumption of our PTsoftmax and BSPN compared to the standard softmax and LN in \cref{fig_energy2}.
+The results show that PTsoftmax achieves approximately $27.62\times$ better energy efficiency than conventional softmax, while BSPN achieves $12.4\times$ better energy efficiency than LN.
+Detailed calculations are provided in \cref{app:energy}.